Sanjukta2212/EconoMetrics-Banking-ER-Analytics/README.md

 - **Database-Specific Functions**: Adaptation to various SQL functions based on database platforms like PostgreSQL.
 - **Syntax Compatibility**: Attention to query construction and syntax for seamless execution.
 - **Project Execution**: A structured workflow was key to addressing the comprehensive business proposals.
 - **Joins VS Subqueries**: Learned how SQL joins outpace subqueries for efficiency during a project.
-Detailed insights shared in a [Medium Post](https://medium.com/@sanjuktabaruah5/sql-joins-vs-subqueries-a-comprehensive-comparison-039e6f4686a5)
+Detailed insights shared in the [Medium Post](https://medium.com/@sanjuktabaruah5/sql-joins-vs-subqueries-a-comprehensive-comparison-039e6f4686a5)

 ## Contribution